fillobissi/EO_2024_advanced/README.md

 # EO_2024_advanced
-Codes used for the course of earth observation advanced in Polimi 2024
+Codes and materials used for the course of earth observation advanced in Polimi 2024